DmIvanov/DmIvanov.github.io/_posts/2020-09-02-protocol-faces.md

 Protocols in these cases still play their role as interfaces.
 Some mechanisms from a standard library need your custom data types to conform to these protocols.
 But the code generation is a nice addition which makes you free from implementing the same code again and again.
 Of course, it's applicable only to specific use cases when implementation follows some pattern so can be easily automated.
 (Think about your own protocols, maybe it could make sense to use some code generation for some of them as well ;-) )

-&nbsp;

 ## To be continued...

-I suppose you noticed that we haven't said a word about `extensions` here, although a lot of folks think they a necessary part of "Protocol-Oriented development".
-In the next posts, I plan to talk about the extensions, what they add to protocols (good and bad), and what we have as a result of adding more and more functionality (complexity) to our protocols.
+I suppose you noticed that we haven't said a word about `extensions` here, although a lot of folks think they a necessary part of "Protocol-Oriented development" (I'm not among them).
+Here is the [next post dedicated to the protocol extensions](https://dmtopolog.com/protocol-extensions/).